Murder of Francesco Di Cataldo: The victim

-Di Cataldo, born in Barletta on 20 September 1926, was a major marshal of the Corpo degli agenti di custodia (corps of custody agents) who held the role of deputy commander in San Vittore Prison, Milan, and director of the clinical center of the same prison.
+Di Cataldo, born in Barletta on 20 September 1926, was a major marshal of the Corpo degli Agenti di Custodia (the "Prison Guard Corps") who held the role of deputy commander in San Vittore Prison, Milan, and director of the clinical center of the same prison.

 After three years spent training at the Military School of Custody Agents in Portici, in 1951 he was assigned to San Vittore Prison.

 Here Di Cataldo proved to be a useful and dedicated man of dialogue and moderation, a believer in prison as a means of re-education of a prisoner.
 He made a career over the years until he reached the rank of Major Marshal and the position of Deputy Commander; due to his performance he was never transferred, as usually happened to the promoted rank.

 Despite having received several threats since the mid-seventies, and despite his requests, Di Cataldo was never assigned an escort.